tellsiddh/blog.tellsiddh.github.io/_posts/2025-07-04-vector-database-broke.md

 ## The Deployment – What Went Wrong?

 Once approved, we deployed changes in prod — both the **infrastructure scale-up** and **advanced security enablement** — simultaneously.
-This was the beginning of the outage.
+This was the beginning of the outage (SPECULATION: we do not know for sure if this was the beginning).
 Below is an image of our cluster migration status during the deployment.
 ![Cluster Migration Status](/assets/images/cluster_migration_1.png)

 It showed that new nodes had been added and traffic routing was successful.
 It had now reached the point where it was supposed to copy the shards to the new nodes.
 This is when we started noticing issues.
 The cluster status turned to "RED".
 We were unable to access the cluster and the OpenSearch dashboard was not loading.
 Any index or search operation was failing with a "503 Service Unavailable" error.